seed-rs/seed-homepage/markdown/events.md

 This extra step is caused by a conflict between Rust's type system, and the way DOM events are handled.
-For example, you may wish to pull text from an input field by reading the event target's value field.
+For example, you may wish to pull text from an input field by reading the event target's `value` field.
 However, not all targets contain value; it may have to be represented as an `HtmlInputElement`.
 (See [the web-sys ref](https://rustwasm.github.io/wasm-bindgen/api/web_sys/struct.EventTarget.html), and [Mdn ref](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget); there's no value field)) Another example:
-If we wish to read the key_code of an event, we must first cast it as a KeyboardEvent; pure Events (web_sys and DOM) do not contain this field.
+If we wish to read the key_code of an event, we must first cast it as a `KeyboardEvent`; pure Events (`web_sys` and DOM) do not contain this field.

 It's likely you'll be able to do most of what you wish with the simpler event funcs.
 If there's a type of event or use you think would benefit from a similar func, submit